hsanson/usql.nvim/README.md

 <p></p>

 Simple Neovim plugin for the universal command-line database interface [usql](https://github.com/xo/usql).
-It allows to execute SQL statements and display the results in a split window from within Neovim.
+It depens on [yarepl.nvim](https://github.com/milanglacier/yarepl.nvim) for the heavy lifting and adds helpers to make it easier to work with SQL:

+- Provide yarepl command and formatter for usql.
+- Database connection selector using vim.ui or telescope if available.
+- SSH tunneling on top of usql database connections.
+- Keymaps to work with usql repl:
+  - <Plug>(SelectConnection)
+  - <Plug>(SendStatement)
+  - <Plug>(SendBuffer)

 ## Requirements